cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

 both Amazon S3 and Swift APIs.

-No SPPOF
+No SPOF
 ~~~~~~~~
-Every service used to serve data is redundant.
+Each service used to serve data is redundant.
 From the top level of
 the directory to the chunk of data stored on disk, all information is
 duplicated.
 There is no SPOF (single point of failure): a node can be shut
 down, and it will not affect overall integrity or availability.

-Container & chunk isolation
+Container & Chunk Isolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Each container is stored in a separate file (i.e. not in one unique data structure), and each chunk is also stored as a file.
-This greatly improves the overall robustness of the solution, and limits the impact of corruption or the loss of a single item.
+Each container is stored in a separate file (i.e. not all in one unique data structure), and each chunk is also stored as a file.
+This greatly improves the overall robustness of the solution and limits the impact of corruption or the loss of a single item.

-Massively distributed three-level directory
+Massively Distributed Three-Level Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Containers and objects are stored in a persistent three-level distributed directory (Meta-0, Meta-1, Meta-2).
-OpenIO SDS can store hundreds of services for each of hundred of millions of containers, with strong consistency and low latency, especially for read operations.
+OpenIO SDS can store hundred of services for each of hundred of millions of containers, with strong consistency and low latency, especially for read operations.
 The directory has the form of a hash table, mapping containers’ UUIDs to their services.
 To handle a large number of items, a first level of indirection splits the hash table into 64k slots.
 Every level is synchronously replicated.
 Higher levels of the directory (indirection tables) are particularly stable, and benefit from cache mechanisms in place.
 Caches are implemented everywhere, especially inside directory gateways, and are also available on the client side.